Originally published November 17, 2020, updated March 23, 2022

 The digital revolution – namely, the rise of digital commerce – was always an innovation driver in the retail industry.
 When the coronavirus pandemic hit, it not only changed how we interact but pushed even more retail customers online.

 According to Shawn Fitzgerald, research director of market research firm IDC, eCommerce digital transformation is about applying “third-platform technologies to transform decision-making.”
-Retailers must use technology to unlock new sources of innovation rather than just upgrading or modernizing existing legacy systems.
+Digital transformation in retail enables retailers to unlock new sources of innovation rather than just upgrading or modernizing existing legacy systems.

-Digital transformation for retail does not begin and end with a specific function, like a shopping cart website.
+Digital retail transformation does not begin and end with a specific function, like a shopping cart website.
 In reality, organizations must make deep changes to their operations, supply chains, inventory management, and customer relationship processes.
 They must analyze data to accurately project demand, react to customer needs, and ship products quickly and efficiently.

 Here are some developments in retail and how they drive retail industry digital transformation:

 Trust is more important than ever